jovotech/jovo-framework/docs/basic-concepts/model/README.md

 }
 ```

 The `alexa` object contains the `interactionModel` in its original syntax.
-For example, you can go to the Code Editor in the Skill Builder (beta) and copy-paste the stuff that you need into this part of the Jovo Language Model file.
+For example, you can go to the Code Editor in the Skill Builder and copy-paste the stuff that you need into this part of the Jovo Language Model file.

 ### Dialogflow